opendigitalpay-io/docs.opendigitalpay.io/docs/PaymentEngine.md

 The following diagram descibe the interactions between open-pay, open-balance and third party financial instructions.

-THe key functions provides by open-pays are:
+The key functions provides by open-pays are:
+* Topup money from bank account to user's balance account
-* pay
+* pay (using balance account or credit card)
 * refund
-* payout
+* payout to merchant
 * etc.

 pls refer here for API docs.

-Sequence diagrmas?
-*pay using balance or credit card
-*add money from bank account/creditcard